danielhelfand/lab-knative-serving/workshop/content/exercises/review-service-creation.md

 watch kn service describe helloworld-go
 ```

-You should eventually see output similar to the following:
+You will eventually see output similar to the following once your `Service` becomes
+available:

 ```
 Name:       helloworld-go